zaebee/invoice-chat/README.md

 # Ownima Pro 📄

 **Ownima Pro** is a professional rental management workspace built with React and TypeScript.
-It seamlessly integrates Lease Agreement generation, Invoice creation, and real-time Chat for Owners and Renters.
+It seamlessly integrates Lease Agreement generation, Invoice creation, real-time Chat, and a visual **Schedule Timeline** for Owners and Renters.

 Built for **Ownima**, it provides a unified platform to manage vehicle reservations, sign contracts digitally, and communicate via a unified timeline.